Loading...

 iShares Global Clean Energy ETF

-Our list would not be complete without at least one fund that is dedicated to clean energy.
-This fund has holdings in a variety of companies, with the bulk being in the Americas.
+Our list would not be complete without at least one fund dedicated to clean energy.
+This fund has holdings in various companies, most of which are in the Americas.

-It is worth noting that although this fund does perform well and is forecast to have an upward movement in the future, clean energy is still highly dependent on government contracts and government subsidies in just about every country.
+It is worth noting that although this fund performs well and is forecast to move upward in the future, clean energy is still highly dependent on government contracts and subsidies in just about every country.

-Political changes and even the seasonal weather can affect how well the companies in this fund perform at any given time.
+Political changes and even seasonal weather can affect the performance of the companies in this fund at any given time.

 See Related: Best Climate Change Mutual Funds